Inkflow icon Inkflow User's Guide

 Plus Edition Cut, Copy, & Paste: You can also cut or copy the ink from the context menu.
 Once copied.
 Tap anywhere on the un-selected canvas to paste.
 You can use this to copy ink to different pages or books.
 Tip: Tap on the canvas, tap "Select All", then copy and paste to a new page to paste the ink in the same location on the page.

-Using Inkflow with Vittle: You can copy ink and pictures from Inkflow and paste them in the Full Edition of Vittle.
+Using Inkflow with Vittle: You can copy & paste ink and pictures between Inkflow Plus and the Full Edition of Vittle.
 Vittle lets you record videos using your photos, handwriting, and voice, and is a great way to share your ideas with others.

 Paging: Tap on the left and right arrow buttons besides the page number to flip between pages.
 Paging past the last page automatically adds a new page (up to 20 per book for the Basic Edition).